TCGV/blog/_posts/2019-11-03-system-design-coherence.md

 * Creates a sense of collective accountability and trust

 This doesn't mean that every developer on the team should have equal decision power.
 Senior roles should certainly have more influence in decision making then junior roles.
 But it's vital that everyone has the opportunity to give his opinion and participate.
 Less experienced developers will definitely grow from these proceedings.

+At the same time the team must be aware of the productivity costs that arise when time is needlessly spent arguing about minor, trivial decisions.
+Optimize for speed, and focus on moving forward and delivering results rather than overcaring for details.

 5 - The All-in rule
 ============